Devils Tickets: Attractive Options Aplenty

 What became a seven-game Stanley Cup playoff win over the Blueshirts was a hot ticket, as expected, on both sides of the Hudson.

-With less than 15 miles separating the World's Most Famous Arena and the Rock, visitors made up a much-larger-than-usual segment of the house.
+With less than 15 miles separating the World's Most Famous Arena and the Rock, visitors made up a much-larger-than-usual segment of each house.
 Demand was enormous.

 At this point, the Devils are playing with house money.
-No matter what happens, their season has been a success far greater than their fans could have hoped for, with a young on-the-come team that not only made the playoffs but overwhelmed the Rangers.
+No matter what happens, their season has been a success far greater than their fans could have hoped, with a young on-the-come team that not only made the playoffs but overwhelmed the talented Rangers.

 Devils Coach Lindy Ruff even admitted that getting up for Carolina was more difficult than expected because of the emotional high from the Game 7 win in Newark on Monday night.